 A Look From the Gilded Age

 From the outside, the architecture of private club buildings in Chicago is very different from the rest of downtown.
 Most extant private club buildings in Chicago were built in the early 1900’s.
-That was the heyday of the “Commercial Style,” aka the “Chicago School.”
+That was the heyday of the “Commercial Style,” aka the “Chicago School,” which we discuss on our downtown architecture tours.

 The very term commercial style belies the purpose of this design.
 These buildings were built more cheaply than previous masonry structures because of their steel frames.
 They were taller, meaning that they could have more floors, meaning that they could make more money.